minecraftforum/rules-archive/rules/global/rules.markdown

     content posted to a family friendly forum.
 Always ensure your content is both "Safe For Work" and suitable for children.

+* __Breach Privacy__

+    Posting other peoples private information is strictly against the rules.
+Private information includes but is not limited to: Real names, family names, photographs, email addresses, telephone numbers, skype details, physical addresses, etc.

 * __Impersonate Staff__

     Do not impersonate staff, this includes the use of fake banners and titles.